jakeru/py_linenoise/README.md

  * How do you have a hot key exit the line editing so you can offer context sensitive help?
  * How do you call a polling function during line editing so you can check for other things?

 Having a simple, hackable, native Python implementation of line editing makes these things much easier.
+The linenoise library in C already offers a simple alternative.
+Porting these functions to Python makes it even easier to use on any system with a POSIX compatible terminal environment.